Wisconsin program

 Questions tied to this exact path

-• Which first-mortgage product must be paired with Milwaukee Home Down Payment Assistance Program, and can it be combined with the saved options?
+• Which first-mortgage product must be paired with Milwaukee Home Down Payment Assistance Program, and what breaks eligibility?

 • How does Milwaukee Home Down Payment Assistance Program define a first-time buyer for this household?